 Federal regulations limit the number of times a student may repeat a course and receive federal financial aid for that course.

 - A course being repeated for the first time counts toward enrollment for financial aid eligibility.

 - Retaking a course that was previously failed one or more consecutive times (received an F) counts toward enrollment for financial aid eligibility.

 - A previously passed course counts in enrollment for financial aid eligibility one additional time.
 A second or subsequent repeat must be excluded from the enrollment calculation of financial aid eligibility and the aid revised if allowable credits drop below full time (12 credits).

 - This rule applies whether or not the student received aid for earlier enrollments in the course.

-- Only Title IV federal aid is subject to this policy (Federal Pell Grant, Supplemental Educational Opportunity Grant, TEACH Grant, Direct Loans, Perkins Loan and Federal Work Study).
+- Only Title IV federal aid is subject to this policy (Federal Pell Grant, Supplemental Educational Opportunity Grant, TEACH Grant, Direct Loans and Federal Work Study).

 - Courses where the course and number remain the same but the content changes might not be considered a repeat when taken more than once.
 An example is a music performance course.
 The Registrar's Office confirms qualifying enrollments as non-repeats on an individual basis.

 - Should financial aid need to be adjusted to reflect the exclusion of repeats, the Office of Financial Aid will send a revised award letter to the student.